NSAPH-Data-Platform/nsaph-core-platform/doc/ProjectLoader.md

 [LoaderConfig](members/loader_config) object.
 Usually, they are provided as command line arguments but can also be provided via an API call.

+Some configuration options can be provided in the registry YAML file.
+By default, if registry does not exist, a new YAML file will be created with the following parameters:

+* header:  True ## i.e. CSV files are expected to have header line
+* quoting: QUOTE_MINIMAL, ## i.e. only strings with whitespaces are
+    expected to be quoted
+* index:   "unless excluded"  ## We will build indices for every column unless it is explicitly excluded

+See [Domain options](Datamodels.md#domain) for the descriptions of these parameters.

+When a registry file is created it can be manually edited by user.
+The manual modifications will be preserved for subsequent runs.

 ## Usage from command line